whytekieran/Spring-SQL-Docker/ReadMe.md

 	RESPONSE=The webpage mapped to that shorted url
 	```

-	IMPORTANT: These uris work for docker toolbox because thats the address it runs on.
-If using docker desktop localhost may be better here.
+	**_IMPORTANT: These uri's work for docker toolbox because thats the address it runs on (192.168.99.100).
+If your using docker desktop then 'localhost' may be better here.
+So if your using Docker Desktop and request isnt successful try localhost:8080**_

 ## **_VIEWING LOGS:_**
 -To view logs for the API run docker command: